md-zaman/jenkins-learning/Notes.md

 82. Trigger your Jobs from Bash Scripts (With Parameters)

-Over here also we will do the same thing i.e., we will retrieve the crumb and add the add the link of the "Build Now" button but this time, we will add parametres with this link.
+Over here also we will do the same thing i.e., we will retrieve the crumb and add the link of the "Build Now" button but this time, we will add parametres with this link.

   vi crumb.sh